jup-ag/space-station/Moved/blog-v2/2023-11-02-green-paper/index.md

 It guided us to prioritise the integration of Sanctum,[ facilitating instant staked SOL to SOL conversions at the most favorable rates](https://station.jup.ag/blog/jup-lst-with-sanctum), irrespective of the trade size.
 This helps to accelerate the adoption of liquid staking tokens (LSTs) within the ecosystem, and paves the way for new composable innovations.

-Furthermore, we introduced the bridge comparator, a tool that allows users to seamlessly compare and select the most efficient bridge for transferring tokens from other chains to Solana, so that we can help to bring more capital to Solana.
+Furthermore, we introduced the bridge tool, a tool that allows users to seamlessly compare and select the most efficient bridge for transferring tokens from other chains to Solana, so that we can help to bring more capital to Solana.

 Most recently, during the [Jupiter Planetary Developer Week](https://station.jup.ag/blog/jup-plantary-dev-update), we unveiled a plethora of new features, including the V6 Swap API, Jup for Payments, and the upgraded Jupiter Terminal V2.